kunduvikram/lyit-l00157084-artefacts/README.md

 ## Research Topic
-Auxiliary Substructure for Deployment Validations and Actions using RESTful API tool in CI/CD Pipelines
+Auxiliary Substructure for Deployment Validations and Actions using RESTful API tool in DevOps Pipelines

 <br />